 Calls to ChildLine are completely confidential and free, even if you call from a mobile phone.

-West Yorkshire Police have specially trained officers who work in Safeguarding Units across West Yorkshire:
+West Yorkshire Police has specially trained officers who work in Safeguarding Units across West Yorkshire.

 Young people run away for all sorts of reasons.
 Whatever your reason for wanting to run away, remember there are adults and friends who can help you.